 Applicants must provide official academic transcripts, GMAT or GRE test results, three letters of recommendation, and a current resume.
-In the case of dual degree and professional technical field applicants one letter of reference from an active research faculty member is requested.

-A minimum TOEFL score of 105 on the Internet-based exam.
+A minimum TOEFL score of 100 on the Internet-based exam.
 TOEFL scores are valid for two years.

 (sequence subject to change only at the direction of the MBA Program Director)

-Fall 1: MBA Core (15 credit hours)
+Fall 1: MBA Core (16 credit hours)

-Spring 1: MBA Core (17 credit hours)
+Spring 1: MBA Core (16 credit hours)